 Ok- I have to admit- this looks pretty awesome!
 And it’s a TON of fun for the kids, and to be honest, adults too!
 Before you get started, you’ll need to head outdoors with your kids and ask them to collect some leaves for their special project!

 You don’t need much at all for this craft!
-A piece of paper (any type), leaves, glue, and a writing implement.
+A piece of construction paper, leaves, school glue, and a marker.

 Have your child draw a smiley face or person on their paper (no hair!).
 If your child is too young you can draw it for them.
 This is a great task for preschoolers who need to work on their fine motor skills.